dragonfly-science/dragonfly-website/content/news/2017-10-15-boty-hack/content.md

 So which bird did Yvan vote for?

-“The New Zealand robin, since did my PhD on them.
+“The New Zealand robin, since I did my PhD on them.
 Unfortunately the black petrel was not part of the competition this year – our seabirds were definitely under-represented.
 People are more emotionally connected to the birds they see around them, but many of our seabirds are facing just as significant threats as